-Petitioner seeks \$8,192.34 in costs incurred since the claim's filing, including medical record retrieval costs and fees for the work of expert Dr. Carlo Tornatore, M.D.
-ECF No. 18, Ex.
-24; ECF No. 36; Ex.
-47. Dr. Tornatore charged \$400.00 per hour and received \$5,920.00 for his services in providing an expert report, supplemental expert report, and testifying at the hearing.
-Id.
-I find Dr. Tornatore's services to have assisted resolution of the matter, and find no reason to make any reductions for his rate or time spent on the case.
+Petitioner seeks \$500.38 in costs incurred since the claim's filing, including medical record retrieval costs, mailing and distribution costs, subpoena fees, and filing costs.
+Motion at 30-32.
 Medical record retrieval costs are typical in Program cases and are thus eligible for reimbursement and I do not find any of the requested costs in this matter unreasonable.
-Mailing and Distribution costs are also typical, and I do not find any of those costs unreasonable.
-Thus, they shall also be awarded in full without reduction.
+Mailing and distribution costs are also typical, and I do not find any of the request's costs unreasonable.
+Subpoena fees are sometimes necessary and are not unreasonable.
+Filing fees always come with a case and are not unreasonable.
+All of these costs shall be awarded in full without reduction.